Learn About the Healthcare System & Insurance Options for Expats in Malta

 How the Healthcare Works for Expats in Malta?

-The quality of healthcare available in Malta is widely appreciated.
+The quality of healthcare in Malta for foreigners is widely appreciated.
 Services can be categorized as private and public, regulated by the Ministry of Health and Elderly and Community Care, respectively.

-Malta does not have a particular type of healthcare system.
+Malta operates a mixed system with a dominant public sector (national health services) complemented by an expanding private sector and a network of primary health centers and community clinics.
 It all depends on the purpose of your stay in the country.
-Expats must have an insurance cover sourced from a basic public insurance system, or a basic private insurance system, or a mix of both.
+Expats must have an insurance cover sourced from either Malta public healthcare, private insurance, or a combination of both..
 Those who are privately insured can choose to go for a ‘top-up’ policy.

 The workforce and the self-employed pay for social insurance and social security, and this amount contributes to primary healthcare insurance.
-However, in case you do not contribute to these schemes, you should get private health insurance.
+However, in case you do not contribute to these schemes, you should get Malta health insurance from a private provider.
 You can also opt for paying medical bills using a pay-as-you-go system.
 This mode of personal insurance, or cash-based payment, is quite standard with the inhabitants of Malta.

 Public Healthcare

-Malta’s public healthcare system is funded via taxes and caters to all types of therapies such as hospitalization, surgeries, pregnancy, labor, and recuperation.
-The Maltese islands have eight health centers that deliver government-sponsored primary healthcare.
-Malta has seven public medical centers while Gozo has one.
+The public section of the Malta healthcare system is funded via taxes and caters to all types of therapies such as hospitalization, surgeries, pregnancy, labor, and recuperation.
+Malta’s Primary HealthCare network operates ten health centers plus many community clinics; these deliver a broad range of primary and preventive services across Malta and Gozo.

 Besides general physician and nursing services, these centers also offer various preventive, curative, and rehabilitative services.
 One can access these services in clinics, which include postnatal, gynecology, ophthalmology, endocrinology, etc. Several other hospitals provide secondary and tertiary care throughout the nation.